v-p-b/prefetch-tool/README.md

 convert -delay 10 bi_*.bmp out.gif
 ```

+The new code is very messy (at minimum integer overflows are everywhere) as I implemented new ideas as I went before any planning or proper refactoring, sorry about that!

+**Original README continues:**

 This tool was developed as part of an [exploit targetting Windows 11 24H2](https://exploits.forsale/24h2-nt-exploit/).
 I am not a side-channel expert at all, so this was very much new territory for me and the code is very hacky 😳 Help improving reliability for different CPU types would be much appreciated.

 I have done limited testing with the machines at my disposal.
 I found the techniques I implemented to be quite reliable on modern Intel CPUs, but much less so on AMD.